ejoebstl/churp-cloudlab/README.md

 To change the count of simulated nodes, please adjust `profile.py`.

 Please take care when editing any of the other files, the paths/permissions/environment are a bit fragile.

+You will find build & runtime output at `/local/repository/output.log`.